Vyral/base-template/_drafts/the-key-to-winning-a-multiple-offer-situation-as-a-homebuyer.md

 {% include youtube.html %}

-If you’re a buyer, the key to winning a multiple offer situation is working with an agent who can structure your contract in a way that beats out all the other buyers.
+<center><em>If you’re a buyer, the key to winning a multiple offer situation is working with an agent who can structure your contract in a way that beats out all the other buyers.</em></center>

+<center>&nbsp;</center>

 Right now there’s low inventory in our marketplace, and because of this, we’re seeing a lot of multiple offer situations happening with listed homes.